aakashkh/data-patterns/content/concepts/polars_pandas_comparison.md

 - **Session 4**: Performance optimization—lazy queries, streaming, and memory management
 - **Session 5**: Real-world data pipelines—combining everything for production workflows

-**The key paradigm shift to internalize is this: In Polars, think in expressions inside contexts, default to lazy evaluation, and let the query optimizer handle the performance.**[7][14][16]
+**The key paradigm shift to internalize is this: In Polars, think in expressions inside contexts, default to lazy evaluation, and let the query optimizer handle the performance.**

 ***